 The representations set forth in this certificate are limited to factual matters only.
 Nothing in this certificate represents the Underwriter's interpretation of any laws, including specifically Sections 103 and 148 of the Internal Revenue Code of 1986, as amended, and the Treasury Regulations thereunder.
-The undersigned understands that the foregoing information will be relied upon by the Issuer with respect to certain of the representations set forth in the Tax Certificate and with respect to compliance with the federal income tax rules affecting the Bonds, and by Richards, Watson & Gershon, A Professional Corporation, Bond Counsel, in connection with rendering its opinion that the interest on the Bonds is excluded from gross income for federal income tax advice it may give to the Issuer from time to time relating to the Bonds.
+The undersigned understands that the foregoing information will be relied upon by the Issuer with respect to certain of the representations set forth in the Tax Certificate and with respect to compliance with the federal income tax rules affecting the Bonds, and by Richards, Watson & Gershon, A Professional Corporation, Bond Counsel, in connection with rendering its opinion that the interest on the Bonds is excluded from gross income for federal income tax purposes, the preparation of Internal Revenue Service Form 8038-G, and other federal income tax advice it may give to the Issuer from time to time relating to the Bonds.
 Except as expressly set forth above, the certifications set forth herein may not be relied upon or used by any third party or for any other purpose.

+3 3 1 3 , , ,

 Dated: March 21, 2024

-RAYMOND JAMES & ASSOCIATES, INC.
+RAYMOND JAMES & ASSOCIATES, INC

+By:

-By: Name:
+Name: